Zylve/cuber/JOURNAL.md

 # July 28th
 Bought more jumpers and extended all of my cables!
 I'm also gonna hide my wago wall of doom and despair in a cool looking box.
+I was able to print the lid today.

 <p float="left">
     <img src="journal/image copy 3.png" height="360">